lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~
 {: #alg-composite-keygen title="Composite KeyGen(pk, sk)"}

-The component keys MUST be uniquely generated for each component key of a Composite and MUST NOT be used in any other keys or as a standalone key.
+The key generation functions MUST be executed for both algorithms.
+Compliant parties MUST NOT use or import component keys that are used in other context, combinations, or by themselves (i.e., not only in X.509 certificates).

-### Composite Sign {#sec-comp-sig-gen}
+## Signature Generation {#sec-comp-sig-gen}

 <!-- Generation of a composite signature involves applying each component algorithm's signature process to the input message according to its specification, and then placing each component signature value into the CompositeSignatureValue structure defined in {{sec-composite-sig-structs}}. -->

-In multi-algorithm environments, signatures require additional security properties such as non-separability and key binding to mitigate the possibility for new type of attacks that target the new multi-algorithms model.
-Composite signatures construct provide additional properties such as non-separability and key-binding.
-For more information, please refer to {{I-D.hale-pquip-hybrid-signature-spectrums}} and the use of labels as defined in {{Bindel2017}}
+Composite schemes' signatures provide important properties for multi-key environments such as non-separability and key-binding.
+For more information on the additional security properties and their applicability to multi-key or hybrid environments, please refer to {{I-D.hale-pquip-hybrid-signature-spectrums}} and the use of labels as defined in {{Bindel2017}}

-To this end, the Composite signature generation starts with the pre-hashing the message to be signed together with key-binding data.
+Composite signature generation starts with the pre-hashing the message that is concatenated with the  to be signed together with key-binding data.
 After that, the signature process for each component algorithm is invoked and the values are then placed in the CompositeSignatureValue structure defined in {{sec-composite-sig-structs}}.

+A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding signing key.

 The following process is used to generate composite signature values.